georgringer/news/Documentation/Tutorials/ExtendNews/ExtendFlexforms/Index.rst

 **Add the hook**

-Create the class ``FlexFormHook`` in your extension in ``Classes/EventListener/ModifyFlexformEvent.php`` and add the path to an additional
+Create the class ``ModifyFlexformEvent`` in your extension in ``Classes/EventListener/ModifyFlexformEvent.php`` and add the path to an additional
 FlexForm file.

 .. code-block:: php